How to Write A Compelling Creative Brief (with Examples & Free Templates)

 4. Competitors

-The client's competitors, as we learned above, have a big impact on the campaign.
-Use this section to briefly describe the key competitors and their media strategies.
+As we learned above, the client's competitors have a big impact on the campaign.
+Use this section to describe the key competitors and their media strategies briefly.

 Some things you can include about the competition here are: